vite-pwa/docs/frameworks/sveltekit.md

 </svelte:head>
 ```

-Please see [virtual:pwa-info](/frameworks/#accessing-pwa-info) to learn more about the virtually exposed module `pwa-info`.
+Check out the [virtual:pwa-info](/frameworks/#accessing-pwa-info) documentation to learn more about the virtually exposed module `pwa-info`.

 ## SvelteKit PWA Plugin Options